astraguadagno/coming-back/README.md

 # coming-back
 Initial repository to resume practice and activity on GitHub.
-Includes experiments and tests with no defined scope at the moment.
+Includes experiments and tests, will start with a service to scan and extract data from pdf files.